 Accessible Voting for Citizens with a Disability

-Voters over 65 and voters with a disability may get help voting.
+Voters with a disability may get help voting.
 You have several choices for how to vote.

 Is there an accessible voting system at my polling place?